-With the recent announcement that the ban on new sales of fossil fuel cars, including hybrids will be brought forward to 2035, you could be left wondering, should I sell my hybrid now?
+With the recent announcement that the ban on new sales of fossil fuel cars, including some hybrids will be brought forward to 2030, you could be left wondering, should I sell my hybrid now?

 After dieselgate, the world scrambled to find a cleaner alternative.
 There were only a few hybrid vehicles on the market, Toyota’s Prius being the dominant force.

 But since then the choice has exploded, manufacturers have started fielding more and more pure electric vehicles as technology and uptake have improved.

 Hybrids offer a small amount of battery power which works in conjunction with the petrol engine to increase your miles per gallon by saving fuel.

 Hybrids are a great middle-ground between a fossil-fuelled car and a pure electric car, with plug-in hybrids adding even more EV only practicality.

 They aren’t as green as they could be though, they weigh a lot due to their combination of an engine, battery pack, and motors and the high purchase cost often takes years to recoup any fuel savings.

 But should you sell a hybrid car?
 How do they compare to their petrol and diesel counterparts?